stefanbesler/twingrind/README.md

 The profile can then be visualized by qcachegrind.

-# adding profiler to a plc
+# using the profiler in your plc

+## add library
+wip

 ## generate profiling guards
 use the script profiler_guards.py to add guards to all methods in your plc